 A quarter-life crisis is an emotional roller coaster.
 While some face the challenge in healthy ways, others ignore it or cope using dangerous behaviors like binge drinking or taking drugs.

-If you’re struggling with addiction, 7 Summit Pathways is here to help.
+If you’re struggling with a substance use disorder and co-occurring mental health issues, 7 Summit Pathways is here to help.
 We offer a personalized treatment approach that addresses addiction and the underlying issues behind your drug or alcohol misuse.
-Contact us today to learn more about our holistic treatments that work.